ibm-telemetry/telemetry-config-schema/README.md

 This scope is only applicable to React packages.
 This scope may be useful to configure if the package you're instrumenting exports React components.

-#### `elements` metric

-Captures (JSX) element-specific usage data for the instrumented package.
-Specifically:

-- All elements exported through the instrumented package that are being used in a given project that installed the package
-- Element configurations (attributes and values), as determined by the `allowedAttributeNames` and `allowedAttributeStringValues` config options (see below for additional information)
-- Import paths used to access the instrumented package's exported elements

-This data can help you answer questions such as:

-- What is the most widely used element exported through my package?
-- What is the least widely used element exported through my package?
-- What are the most commonly used attributes for a given element exported through my package?
-- How many times does "project x" use my exported Button element?

-By default, the `jsx.elements` metrics will collect element names, anonymized element attribute names, and anonymized element attribute values.
-The following config options allow certain additional values to be collected in plain text (instead of as anonymized values).

-- `allowedAttributeNames`: This is an _optional_ array of strings.

-  Enables plain-text collection of specific JSX attribute names (prop names).
-These are collected for all discovered JSX elements imported from the instrumented package.
-Additionally, boolean and numeric values for these attributes will be collected in plain text.

-  _At least one string value is required if this key is defined._

-- `allowedAttributeStringValues`: This is an _optional_ array of strings.

-  Enables plain-text collection of specific JSX attribute string values (prop values).
-These are collected for discovered JSX attributes included in the `allowedAttributeNames` list.

-  _At least one value is required if this key is defined._

 ### Sample:

 ```yaml path="sample-telemetry.yml"